ShemmyYo/black-jack-js/README.md

 ***

-__Home Webpage__
+__Home Webpage:__

-Verified that the Player is greeted with his/hers name or asked to provide a Player name.
+- Verified that the Player is greeted with his/hers name or asked to provide a Player name.
-Verified that Player-name completing input element is required before moving on to the game page.
+- Verified that Player-name completing input element is required before moving on to the game page.
-Verified that 'Save Your Name' bttn does save the Player name and creates a basic profile with credits and rounds played being saved to local memory.
+- Verified that 'Save Your Name' bttn does save the Player name and creates a basic profile with credits and rounds played being saved to local memory.
-Verified that 'Change User' bttn appears when a Player-name is saved in local memory and by pressing, gives the option to delete Player data.
+- Verified that 'Change User' bttn appears when a Player-name is saved in local memory and by pressing, gives the option to delete Player data.
-Verified that 'Enter Blackjack' bttn appears after Player-name is successfully saved to local memory.
+- Verified that 'Enter Blackjack' bttn appears after Player-name is successfully saved to local memory.
-Verified that the zoom-in effect on all paragraphs on the page.
+- Verified that the zoom-in effect on all paragraphs on the page.
-Verified that the sounds of shuffle is played correctly.
+- Verified that the sounds of shuffle is played correctly.
-Verified the social links hover effect does work correctly.
+- Verified the social links hover effect does work correctly.
-Verified the social links open successfully on a separate webpage when clicked.
+- Verified the social links open successfully on a separate webpage when clicked.

-__Game Webpage__
+__Game Webpage:__

-Verified that clicking the 'Home' icon on the top bar brought the user back to the home screen Verified that clicking the 'Star' icon on the top bar allowed the user to open High-Scores Verified that all buttons and/or clickable instructions work correctly.
+- Verified that clicking the 'Home' icon on the top bar brought the user back to the home screen
+- Verified that clicking the 'Star' icon on the top bar allowed the user to open High-Scores
+- Verified that all buttons and/or clickable instructions work correctly.
-Verified that the 'hidden' Dealer's card is hidden until the final results are shown.
+- Verified that the 'hidden' Dealer's card is hidden until the final results are shown.
-Verified that the messages are displayed correctly and according to the game rules and results.
+- Verified that the messages are displayed correctly and according to the game rules and results.
-Verified that the scores are displayed at the bttm of the page and calculated correctly.
+- Verified that the scores are displayed at the bttm of the page and calculated correctly.
-Verified that the sound of the game over is played correctly.
+- Verified that the sound of the game over is played correctly.
-Verified that on the game over, data is saved correctly and presented back to the Player.
+- Verified that on the game over, data is saved correctly and presented back to the Player.

-__High-Scores__
+__High-Scores:__

-Verified that clicking the 'Home' icon on the top bar brought the user back to the home screen Verified that clicking the 'Star' icon on the top bar allowed the user to open High-Scores Verified that clicking 'Reset Game', 'Clear High Scores' and 'Close High Scores' work as per labels.
+- Verified that clicking the 'Home' icon on the top bar brought the user back to the home screen
+- Verified that clicking the 'Star' icon on the top bar allowed the user to open High-Scores
+- Verified that clicking 'Reset Game', 'Clear High Scores' and 'Close High Scores' work as per labels.
-Verified the social links hover effect does work correctly.
+- Verified the social links hover effect does work correctly.
-Verified the social links appear on the high-scores page and open successfully on a separate webpage when clicked.
+- Verified the social links appear on the high-scores page and open successfully on a separate webpage when clicked.

 ***